Credonia Mwerinde: Religious leadership

-Credonia Mwerinde (born 1952) was the high priestess and co-founder of the Movement for the Restoration of the Ten Commandments of God, a sect that splintered from the Roman Catholic Church in Uganda.
-Before founding the movement she was a shopkeeper, brewer of banana beer, and a sex worker.
 Mwerinde was also a member of a religious group devoted to the Virgin Mary.
 She and two other group members approached Joseph Kibweteere in 1989, and said that the Virgin Mary had instructed him to take them in.
 Kibweteere did, and he was particularly struck by her claim of a Marian apparition near his home, which related to a vision he himself had five years earlier.
-Together Mwerinde and Kibweteere would found the Movement in 1989.
+Together, Mwerinde and Kibweteere would found the Movement in 1989.
+Several different accounts of how the movement was founded and how she met Kibweteere exist.